 Therefore, delivering an outstanding customer experience becomes critical to every organization and this responsibility comes down to the contact center.
 This customer experience revolution has changed the way contact centers are measured.

-There are multiple contact center and call center KPIs by which they are measured on.
-Before we dwell into how they should be aligned to customer experience, let us first understand what the usual call center best practices include as their top 5 KPIs:
+There are multiple call center and contact center KPIs by which they are measured on.
+Before we dwell into how they should be aligned to customer experience, let us first understand what the usual call center best practices include as their top 5 contact center KPIs: